What do Jamaicans do for Easter?

 And speaking of revelries...

-While some choose to spend their Easter in church, others choose to gallivant and dance along the streets while being scantily dressed in colorful costumes.
+While some choose to spend their Easter in church, others choose to gallivant and dance along the streets while being scantily dressed in colourful costumes.

-This grand celebration usually include road marches, fetes, beach jouverts and performances by soca artists from all over the Caribbean and other energy packed events that gets patrons fired up.
+This grand celebration usually includes road marches, fetes, beach jouverts and performances by soca artists from all over the Caribbean and other energy-packed events that gets patrons fired up.

 However, the most fascinating thing about carnival is definitely the costumes which are always brightly coloured and accentuated with feathers and gems.

 Since carnival also includes music there are always bands.
 Some popular carnival bands are Xaymaca International, Xodus Carnival, Bacchanal Jamaica and Jamaica Carnival.